 Consumers ordinarily take widely-used, commonplace messages at their ordinary meaning, and not as source indicators, absent evidence to the contrary.
-See In re Mayweather Promotions, LLC, 2020 USPQ2d 11298, 1 (TTAB 2020) ("Widely used commonplace messages are those that merely convey ordinary, familiar concepts or sentiments and will be understood as conveying the ordinary concept or sentiment normally associated with them, rather than serving any source-indicating function.").
+See In re Mayweather Promotions, LLC, 2020 USPQ2d 11298, \1 (TTAB 2020) ("Widely used commonplace messages are those that merely convey ordinary, familiar concepts or sentiments and will be understood as conveying the ordinary concept or sentiment normally associated with them, rather than serving any source-indicating function.").
 "Messages that are used by a variety of sources to convey social, political, religious, or similar sentiments or ideas are likely to be perceived as an expression of support for, or affiliation or affinity with, the ideas embodied in the message rather than as a mark that indicates a single source of the goods or services."
 In re DePorter, 129 USPQ2d at 1302 n.14 (quoting TMEP § 1202.04(b)).
 "The more commonly a phrase is used, the less likely that the public will use it to identify only one source and the less likely that it will be recognized by purchasers as a trademark."
 In re Eagle Crest Inc., 96 USPQ2d 1227, 1229 (TTAB 2010) quoted in In re Peace Love World Live, LLC, 127 USPQ2d 1400, 1402 (TTAB 2018).

 To determine how consumers are likely to perceive the phrase sought to be registered, we look not only to the specimens, but to other evidence of record showing the phrase as used in general parlance.
 In re Wal-Mart, 129 USPQ2d at 1150.
-The Examining Attorney maintains that Applicant's applied-for mark, GOD BLESS THE USA, is a common patriotic message, analogous to and synonymous with "God Bless America."10 See TMEP § 1202.04(b) ("Derivatives or variations of widely used messages also fail to function as marks if they convey the same or similar type of information or sentiment as the original wording.").
-The wording is, in fact, commonly used by many different sources on a vast array of goods, she notes, as illustrated by evidence obtained from over three dozen third-party websites.11 The following are representative samples from various sources:
+The Examining Attorney maintains that Applicant's applied-for mark, PROUD TO BE AN AMERICAN, is a common patriotic message that expresses pride in being a citizen of the United States of America.
+The wording is, in fact, commonly used by many different sources on an array of goods and in a variety of publications, she notes, as illustrated by evidence obtained from thirty websites.
+The following are representative samples:

-10 10 TTABVUE 4.
+&lt;sup>10 10 TTABVUE 4.

-11 10 TTABVUE 4-9.
+&lt;sup>11 10 TTABVUE 5-8.